XTiK555/ZombieBreakAndBuild/README.md

   - Break and place blocks.
   - (Optional) See targets through walls.
   - (Optional) Always see the nearest player.
+- (Optional) Placed blocks by zombies can disappear and broken blocks can be restored over time.
 - Flexible mob support via the config.
 - Customizable balance settings in the config.